Category: business english idioms

 18. 👉 Go Through the Motions (v)

-Meaning: Do something without care.
+Meaning: Do something for appearance only.

 Example: They go through the motions of compliance.